KillianMeersman/Supermake/README.md

 **Using local shell**

-The `@local` keyword tells Supermake to go back to an uncontainerized shell, optionally with a custom entrypoint.
-All commands use this environment by default, with "sh -ce" as the entrypoint.
+The `@local` keyword tells Supermake to go back to an uncontainerized shell, with an optional custom entrypoint.
+All commands use this environment by default, with "sh -ce" as the def ault entrypoint.

 Let's augment our Makefile with environments.
 ```Makefile